 Multi-Nozzles Give Complete Control

-Instead of a single nozzle, a structural foam molding press has a manifold and multiple nozzles.
+Instead of a single nozzle, a structural foam molding press has multiple injection locations, eliminating the requirement for a hot runner manifold system

-Shot size, sequence, open & close time, gas-assist and more are digitally controlled at each individual nozzle.
+Shot size, sequence, open & close time, gas-assist, and more are digitally controlled at each individual nozzle via sequential injection molding technology.
 This saves material and time and produces a higher quality product.

 The nozzle inlet holes are spaced 6 inches apart.
 This allows precise positioning of every nozzle that is being used.